 November 23, 2021 Water Safety

-A swimming pool in the backyard can be a great gathering place for friends and family.
+A swimming pool in the backyard can be a great gathering place to throw a pool party safely for friends and family.
 But with all the fun and excitement, these parties also bring risks and responsibilities.
 You don’t want your pool party to be remembered with an incident of drowning, now do you?
 Stick to the article if you wish to have some tips for a safe pool party.

 It is advised that you have an invitation-only allowance.
 That makes the process safer.
 See that the invitation you circulate is crystal clear regarding aspects like pool information and expectations.
 Mention details of your pool, make them use USCG-approved life-jackets mandatorily for children, non-swimmers, and weak swimmers, make parents responsible for their children’s safety, etc.